infinum/dotnet-handbook/Serverless/Azure Functions/In-process and isolated functions.md

 Rebuilding Trigger Functions:

-The first thing you need to do is install the package **Microsoft.Azure.Functions.Worker.Extensions.Http**, which will give you access to the types required by our HTTP Trigger function.
+The first thing you need to do is install the package **Microsoft.Azure.Functions.Worker.Extensions.Http**, which will give you access to the types required by your HTTP Trigger function.
 Then, make the following changes:

 * Change HttpRequest to HttpRequestData
 * Change IActionResult to HttpResponseData